Hadiaz1/Electric-Power-Consumption-Prediction-Using-LSTM/README.md

 # Power-Consumption-Prediction-Using-LSTM-

 Problem Framing :
-Given the recent power consumption of a household , what is the expected consumption for the week ahead taking into consideration the impact of different climatic changes and months on the toll.
+Given the recent power consumption of a household, what is the expected consumption for the week ahead taking into consideration the impact of different climatic changes and months on the toll.

 Problem approach: